OpenEvalProject/evals/manuscripts/elife-74921/v1/manuscript.md

 In networks that are composed of local modules, it is expected to find nodes responsible for the integration of these frameworks.
 These hub nodes are more influential or essential to the network than others (Sporns, 2015).
 The heterogeneity of impact and overall functioning of nodes in a network is another topological property of complex networks.
 The results presented herein suggest that this framework is also presented in the effective networks since there is a maintained heterogeneity in the number of connections among neurons independent of the development period.
 This indicates that most of the neurons have fewer connections while there is a minority of high-degree neurons.
 The same occurs for the strength distributions as shown in Figure 1f.
 Our hubness definition considering node degree, connection strength, and node centrality showed a relationship between neuron rankings in these measures and the firing rate.
 This new concept indicates why these important neurons integrate modules.
 Considering the effective connection as a result of an LTP-like process, it is expected that neurons with a higher firing rate have a higher probability to synchronize with other neurons and have stronger connections with other high firing rate neurons.
 The multiplicative scaling of synapse weights is considered to have an important computation power by keeping at the same time the LTP and long-term depression (LTD) synapse effects as well as the firing rate of neurons within a stable range (Turrigiano and Nelson, 2004).
 The compensatory change of the input strengths to keep an overall resulting strength introduces competition between synapses.

 If neurons with higher firing rates make stronger synapses, by competition, the synapses between neurons with a score of 4 would be privileged over synapses with lower firing rate neurons.
-Indeed, the Pc result for neurons with a score of 4 is significantly higher than neurons with a score of 1, indicating their participation in other module connections.
-Additionally, we verified that the higher the score of a neuron the higher its median Pc, which suggests that the higher the score of a neuron the higher its firing rate and therefore the higher its likelihood to connect with high score neurons inside and outside its module.
+Indeed, the $P_{c}$ result for neurons with a score of 4 is significantly higher than neurons with a score of 1, indicating their participation in other module connections.
+Additionally, we verified that the higher the score of a neuron the higher its median $P_{c}$, which suggests that the higher the score of a neuron the higher its firing rate and therefore the higher its likelihood to connect with high score neurons inside and outside its module.
 This hypothesis is corroborated by the rich-club results, which showed that neurons with a score of 4 comprised the largest fraction of higher weights in outside module connections when compared to neurons with a score of 1.
 The presence of neurons with a higher firing rate inside rich clubs was also reported by Nigam et al., 2016.
 They found that ‘rich’ neurons (considering all network connections in both in vivo and in vitro preparations) had on average two times the mean firing rate of the network.

 Figure 6b shows that the neurons are equally divided among the scores in the interval of 21–27 DIV.
 Although only values for neurons with a score of 4 and a score of 1 were considered different for most of the results.
 Further, the significant difference between neurons with a score of 3 and neurons with a score of 1, as well as neurons with a score of 4 and neurons with a score of 2 in some DIV, suggests that the heterogeneity of the neuron role in a network is more complex than the definition of a hub and a non-hub node.

-## Limitations
+### Limitations

 One of the most significant issues associated with inferring connectivity using in vitro preparations is the sub-sampling of the networks.
 The culture itself is comprised of thousands of neurons; however, we are only analyzing those neurons close to the 60 electrodes, which leave out the vast majority of active neurons in the culture.
 This likely leads to bias in computing topological measures.
 Despite this issue, the high degree of consistency across cultures suggests to us that the results are robust, if possibly biased in one direction.